aegatlin/skooh/README.md

 }
 ```

 All [valid git hooks](https://git-scm.com/docs/githooks#_hooks) are supported.
 The `prepare` life-cycle hook does not run on manual changes to the `"hooks"` block.
-In such scenarios you can manually run `npm prepare` or `npx skooh prepare`, etc.
+In such scenarios you can manually run `npm run prepare` or `npx skooh prepare`, etc.

 ## How it works